- Start date(s):

 - Following this, you will be invited to an interview on the second Tuesday of the month during June, July or August.
 During this interview, you will take an hour long BKSB assessment.
 This is essential for assessing your suitability to the course.

-Students are required to have a grade D at GCSE (or equivalent), or to have obtained a Level 2 Functional English certificate.
+You are required to have a grade D(3) at GCSE (or equivalent), or to have obtained a Level 2 Functional English certificate.

 All applications will be considered.
 Entry onto the course is subject to an initial assessment and short interview.